-Later this evening we were practicing in our new practice room.
+Later this evening we were practicing in our new, clean practice room.
 For my surprise, it wasn’t that bad.
-Although the room was a little smaller than the one in our previous building, it had nice acoustic and good, non-slip floor.
+Although the room was smaller than the one in our previous building, it had nice acoustic and good, non-slip floor.

 We finished after the midnight and were going to the dorm, but when we were passing the doors in the corridor, I heard a groan.
 I flinched and moved closer to the windows.
 Then members giggled.

 “Heejun, you idiot!”
 I growled and threw myself at him.